threefoldtech/devxdao_grant/content/technology/primitives/network/planetary_network.md

 ![](img/planetary_net.jpg)

-The planetary network is a continuation & implementation of the [Yggdrasil](https://yggdrasil-network.github.io/about.html) network initiative.
+The planetary network is a continuation & implementation of the [Planetary Network](https://Planetary Network-network.github.io/about.html) network initiative.
 This technology is in beta but has been proven to work already quite well.

-!!!def alias:planet_net,planetary_net,planetary_network,pan

-!!!include:zos_toc